-7 Right away, the question -- as soon as I walked into the inquest, the first time I was going to 8 9 start, I had questions about the scope, but I didn't know how about -- to go about addressing them.
-So, I was happy 10 that there was other people with standing that would lend 11 12 me a hand, and I could discuss that, I could ask questions They felt the same way I did.
-They're just trying to 13 of. have a very narrow view of this incident.
-14
+Right away, the question -- as soon as I walked into the inquest, the first time I was going to start, I had questions about the scope, but I didn't know how about -- to go about addressing them.
+So, I was happy that there was other people with standing that would lend me a hand, and I could discuss that, I could ask questions They felt the same way I did.
+They're just trying to have a very narrow view of this incident.

-And, it goes back to, like I said, her past 15 interactions with staff at the RPC and how they reacted to 16 her.
-And, of course, it's going to be affected by those 17 18 relationships over time.
-And so, we ended up getting it adjourned, and it was adjourned for just over a year, I 19 believe, a year and a month -- a year and a month.
-New 20 21 documentation was going to be put forth by E. Frye.
-And, it took the coroner that entire time to say, well 22 basically, no, we're not going to expand the scope.
-23 24 frustrating to go there.
-I was assured, when I got there, 1 by the coroner, the coroner in charge of the inquest that, 2 3 well, if you have any questions or you need any assistance, you can call on coroner's counsel and they'll help you.
-4 But, the fact of the matter is that that wasn't the case.
-5 We see them -- we seem them controlling the 6 7 And, it was from the very first day, I knew witnesses. what it was going to be like, and I was pissed off to begin 8 9 with.
-And, the -- you pass by witnesses outside in the hallway, and you know -- you basically know who they are, 10 and the coroner's counsel, and Correction Service Canada 11 12 counsel are there telling them, "Keep your answers short.
+And, it goes back to, like I said, her past interactions with staff at the RPC and how they reacted to her.
+And, of course, it's going to be affected by those relationships over time.
+And so, we ended up getting it adjourned, and it was adjourned for just over a year, I believe, a year and a month -- a year and a month.
+New documentation was going to be put forth by E. Frye. it took the coroner that entire time to say, well basically, no, we're not going to expand the scope.

+So, we go out the second time in May, this past year, and that's -- it was -- yeah, it was just so, so frustrating to go there.
+I was assured, when I got there, by the coroner, the coroner in charge of the inquest that, well, if you have any questions or you need any assistance, you can call on coroner's counsel and they'll help you.

+But, the fact of the matter is that that wasn't the case.

+We see them -- we seem them controlling the witnesses.
+And, it was from the very first day, I knew what it was going to be like, and I was pissed off to begin with.
+And, the -- you pass by witnesses outside in the hallway, and you know -- you basically know who they are, and the coroner's counsel, and Correction Service Canada counsel are there telling them, "Keep your answers short.
 Don't volunteer anything."
-And, we're walking by, and we 13 hear this, and I'm supposed to be assured by the coroner 14 that's holding the inquest that these people are here to 15 help.
-It was obvious from Day 1 they were only there to 16 cover their asses.
-17
+And, we're walking by, and we hear this, and I'm supposed to be assured by the coroner that's holding the inquest that these people are here to help.
+It was obvious from Day 1 they were only there to cover their asses.